What is micro-teaching?

 An example of a completed evaluation form is available for purchase towards the end of this page - Ref M9057 at £2.

-If you are required to give feedback to others who have delivered a micro teach session, an example of a completed peer feedback form is available for purchase towards the end of this page - Ref M9059 at £2.
+If you are required to provide feedback to others (or your peers) who have delivered their micro-teach session, an example of a completed peer feedback form is available for purchase towards the end of this page - Ref M9059 at £2.

 Information leaflet - Delivering a Micro-teach Session (£1.50)